 Fulfilling the minimum standard is not a guarantee of admission.

 Applicants should specify whether they are applying for the master’s or doctoral program.
-Admission to the doctoral program is open to students without a master’s degree.
+Admission to the doctoral program is open to all students.
+A master’s degree is not required for consideration for the doctoral program.
 All applicants will be considered for non-need-based financial aid.

 The deadline for Fall admissions is February 15th.

 Under special circumstances, we will consider Spring admissions (October 15th deadline).
 In most cases, this requires having a master’s degree.